 Another pricing method that a company may use is value-based pricing.
-Under this, the company takes into account the value of the product it offers to set the price.
+Under this, the company considers the value of the product it offers to set the price.
 To determine the cost, the company tries to find out how much value the product or service holds for the customer.
 Or how much a customer would be willing to pay for it.

-Even though there are several drawbacks of the cost-based pricing, if a company uses it rightly, it could prove beneficial.
+Even though there are several drawbacks to cost-based pricing, if a company uses it rightly, it could prove beneficial.
 One way to use it is discussed above, under the sub-heading ‘How to Use.’
-Another way such pricing could do wonders if a company implements it strategically.
+Another way such pricing could do wonders is if a company implements it strategically.

 A San Francisco-based clothing company, Everlane uses cost-based pricing very strategically to help gain the trust of the customers.
 The company is famous for being transparent with its pricing.
-What they do is disclose the actual cost of their product, including materials, labour and transportation, and then reveal their mark-up on that cost.1–4
+What they do is disclose the actual cost of their product, including materials, labor, and transportation, and then reveal their mark-up on that cost.

 Let’s take a quick test on the topic you have read here.